Key Takeaways

 Annual Reset Method Example

-The following chart illustrates the potential return an indexed annuity might generate using the annual reset method.
+The following chart illustrates the potential return a fixed index annuity might generate using the annual reset method.
 This hypothetical assumes the annuity has a six-year term, a 100% participation rate and an 8% rate cap, meaning no more than 8% interest can be credited to the contract each year.

 As seen above, the annual reset method can generate compounded returns while protecting the owner’s principal investment during the index’s down years.